JSpeedie/cmp-tree/cpp/cmp-tree/README.md

 #### Features of the C++ Implementation

+* The C++ implementation returns an exit code that represents if the directory trees differed or not.
 * The C++ implementation supports the `-m`, `-p`, and `-t` flags.
-* The C++ implementation does NOT return an exit code that represents if the directory trees differed or not.
 * The C++ implementation does NOT support soft links.
 * The C++ implementation is NOT multithreaded.
 * The C++ implementation is NOT tested.